awslabs/clickstream-analytics-on-aws/docs/en/analytics/segment/index.md

 1. Click on **Create Segment +** button
 2. Input **Segment name** and **Description**
 3. Specify a **Refresh method**
-    - Manual - Segment will be refreshed when user manually trigger refresh
+    - Manual - Segment will be refreshed when user manually triggers refresh
-    - Automatically - Segment will be refreshed periodically.
+    - Automatic - Segment will be refreshed periodically.
 You can configure interval (e.g., Daily, Weekly, Monthly) and timing (e.g., 8AM).
 4. Specify a **Expirations settings**.
 If you specified Automatically as refresh method, you will need to set an expiration date for a segment after which the segment will stop auto refresh.
 5. Define the segment by adding **Filter group**.
     - You can have multiple filter groups, you can provide a short description for each filter group.
 Click **+ Filter group** to add filter group.